-Seasonal factors and unexpected weather patterns may lead to declines in the activity levels of exploration and production companies with corresponding declines in the demand for the goods and services we supply.
-Further discussion of this risk and how we manage it may be found in the "Principal Risks and Uncertainties" section of this AIF under the heading "Weather and Seasonality" on page 49.
+Seasonal factors may lead to changes in demand for freight volumes.
+Further discussion of this risk and how we manage it may be found in the "Principal Risks and Uncertainties" section of this AIF under the heading "Weather and Seasonality" on page 51.